The race director for the BEAR 100 is Leland Barker

 Drop bag size limitation (all aid stations expect finish line): 15 and 20 inches in length, 5 to 10 inches in width and 8 to 10 inches deep Finish line drop bag size limitation:20 inches long, 10 inches wide and 10 to 12 inches deep

-Drop bags will be dropped off at Merlin Olsen Park and not the pre-race meeting.
+Drop bags will be dropped off at Merlin Olsen Park.
 Accordingly, you will need to drop off your bags no later than 6:00 on Thursday afternoon.

 Drop Bags will be transported to each of the major checkpoints in the race.
 Runners wishing to make use of this service must insure that their bags are securely tied and clearly marked.